-In this unit, students gain knowledge and skills to create software solutions.
-They use algorithms and structured programming and object-oriented techniques to design and implement software solutions for a range of problems.
+In this unit, students acquire the knowledge and skills necessary to create software solutions.
+They utilise algorithms, structured programming, and object-oriented techniques to design and implement software solutions for various problems.
 They consider the complex interactions between users, developers, the law, ethics and society when computer systems are used and developed.
 Students learn about network communications and the transfer of data through a network.

-A major focus of the course is the creation of systems and digital solutions to specific problems.
+A significant focus of the course is the creation of systems and digital solutions to specific problems.
 In creating solutions, it is expected that students will use a structured development process to guide their approach.
-This development process is iterative in nature and involved four phases - investigating the problem, developing ideas and designing a solution, developing a solution and evaluating the effectiveness of the solution.
+This development process is iterative and involves four phases: investigating the problem, developing ideas and designing a solution, developing the solution, and evaluating its effectiveness.